algzb/PHP-Simple-Blog/README.md

 ## How to Use

-Upload files to your PHP server.
-Add your Markdown Files to the Post and Pages files.
-Check the config file.
-Enjoy a cup of coffee.
+Upload your Markdown files to your PHP server (Post or Pages files).

-## Add Markdown Metadata

 Markdwon files need some metadata before your content.
 Check ¨Posts¨ and ¨Pages¨ for examples.
+Adjust the config file.
+Enjoy a cup of coffee.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you like!